Synerise/ios-sdk/README.md

 * `RecommendationSeenEvent` - record a 'client has seen recommendation' event.

-* `SNRRecommendationClickEvent` - record a 'client has clicked recommendation' event.
+* `RecommendationClickEvent` - record a 'client has clicked recommendation' event.

 #### Other Events